Pranay-Tej/music-app/README.md

 # Music App

-A music app database schema built to learn SQL, schema design, and migrations with PostgreSQL.
+A music app database schema, schema design, and migrations with PostgreSQL.

 ## Tasks